-Existing annotations align with ProteinCartography clustering

-Because the actin family is extensively studied, most proteins are assigned some annotation in UniProt.
-The actin family is composed of several smaller subfamilies, including "actins," but also several distinct "actin-related proteins" and some "actinlike proteins."
+Existing annotations align with ProteinCartography clustering including "actins," but also several distinct "actin-related proteins" and some "actin-like proteins."
 Together, this means that we can use these annotations to determine how well our clustering aligns with existing information and to generate hypotheses about why certain proteins are clustered together.
 In general, we found that the existing annotations do align well with the clustering results.
 However, we also found evidence that existing annotations are not always reliable.